 There’s a reason this was last on my list because I had pretty low expectations.
 I knew it was just a local muni course and not a destination course like Hunter Ranch, but I have a goal and I’m sticking to it.

-The front nine at Paso Robles GC actually exceeded my expectations.
+The front nine at Paso Robles GC really exceeded my expectations.
 Other than damp/icy conditions, the course was actually in pretty decent shape (more on that later) and both the layout and scenery were more interesting than I expected.
 It does play through a residential neighborhood, but is still a nice peaceful setting, especially so early on a beautiful, cloudless morning.

 The highlight stretch is the 4th and 5th holes, which definitely stand out the most here.
 The 4th is a really nice looking par-3 (though the sun was straight in our faces and I didn’t get a great picture of it) and the 5th is funky, but fun dogleg right par-4 with plenty of trees in play to force precise tee and approach shots.

 Overall, the front nine is solid and each hole is interesting enough to keep you engaged.
 Then, you get to the back nine.
 The 10th hole is okay and the 18th is a decent finisher, but the rest in between is kind of a snoozefest.
 It’s all set in a pretty, flat wide open area with all the holes going back and forth.
 There’s plenty of water in play on this side, but nothing too intimidating.
-There is a small smattering of oak trees, but they don’t come into play too much.
+There is a small smattering of oak trees, though they don’t come into play too much.

 I had a trend on this trip of enjoying the back nines much more than the front, so Paso Robles broke this streak.
 This is one course where I would rather see them switch the routing to save the better nine for last.

 The course was in okay winter shape.
-Not great, but not bad and it did seem the front was in nicer condition than the back.
+It was not great, but not too bad and it did seem the front was in nicer condition than the back.
 The fairways and rough throughout were patchy with a lot of thin/brown spots, but I generally had decent lies.
 The one bunker I was in was great.
 In fact, the sand was almost too soft!
 The greens were also in very nice shape.
 The only issue is that they were mowing/drying the greens in no particular order ahead of us, so some we were still very wet and slow while others were rolling pretty quickly.
 It took some adjusting, but we managed.

 Some pictures from Paso Robles Golf Club (11/24/13):